Factobotics/FlexHex-Rose-AP/docs/getting-started.md

 # Getting started

-### :warning: Short notice :warning:

-**Influx-db variables** in the **.env** file must be changed to your influx-db service variables.
-Other variables can be ignored to try out the module.

 ### Configuring system dependent settings.

 Files can be edited with text editor of your choice (Notepad, Notepad++, VSCode, Nano, Atom).